Luther B. Scherer: Biography

 Scherer moved to Las Vegas, Nevada, in 1939.
 With Chuck Addison, Bill Kurland and Milton B. Page, Scherer was a co-founder of the Pioneer Club, a casino in Las Vegas, in 1942.
 It was Lieutenant Governor Clifford A. Jones who helped them get a gambling license; in exchange for it, he received 5% of the casino.
-Scherer subsequently served as the president of El Rancho, another casino.
+Scherer subsequently served as the president of El Rancho Vegas, another casino.

 Scherer was an investor in the Las Vegas Club, the Thunderbird Hotel and the Sahara Hotel.
 By the 1950s, he was also an investor in the Lucky Strike Club, The Mint Las Vegas and the Las Vegas Club.
 In 1955, one of his partners in the Las Vegas Club, Arthur Shellang, was found dead in a suspicious suicide at his residence in Paradise Valley, Nevada.

 Additionally, Scherer was a large real estate investor in Las Vegas, Nevada and California.

 Poetry

 Scherer was appointed as the Poet Laureate of Nevada by Governor Charles H. Russell in 1950.
 Many of his poems were published in Magazine Las Vegas and Fabulous Las Vegas.
 In 1956, he published a collection of poems entitled Reminiscing in Rhyme illustrated by Crosby DeMoss.